andrew/ultimate-awesome/README.md

 - [awesome-ASI](https://github.com/awesome-spectral-indices/awesome-ASI) - A curated list of Awesome Spectral Indices (ASI) resources.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
+- [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.
 - [awesome-purchasing-power-parity](https://github.com/jaipandya/awesome-purchasing-power-parity) - Global products with support for Purchasing Power Parity.
 - [awesome-medphys](https://github.com/jrkerns/awesome-medphys) - A list of open-source software tailored for the Medical Physics domain.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).